Interview of Ellen T’Hoen, Director of Medicine Law & Policy

 There are other aspects that relate to the secrecy that require a policy-change.
 For instance, many aspects around the secrecy of pricing are a result of a non-disclosure clause in the procurement agreement.
 It is possible for governments to decide not to do that.
 It is difficult for one Member State alone to do so, but there could be an agreement to no longer agree to non-disclosure in procurement agreements and to agree on a mechanism among member states to share pricing information at the EU level.
 It is already happening on a smaller scale, for example, between hospitals in the Netherlands where small hospitals and large hospitals share with each other what they pay for medicines.
 That system has proven to work well in cost containment.
 The other aspect of this pricing and cost sharing concerns collective activities between Member States to achieve procurement.
 The first experiment has been done with the Covid-19 vaccine.

 It is important to highlight the fact that not all EU member states dislike hidden drug prices.
 Members that have large pharmaceutical companies, such as Germany, like high drug prices because the money flows back to their countries.
-It is an additional hurdle, and it is not by chance that Germany is driving the opposition at the WTO to the design mechanism to share know-how and IP of Covid-19 vaccines.
+It is an additional hurdle, and it is not by chance that Germany was driving the opposition at the WTO to the design mechanism to share know-how and IP of Covid-19 vaccines.

 4. Do you see a connection between what could happen in the US in the field of pricing and how this discussion may impact the European region?